 The pandemic has triggered a global transition.
 This transformation has dramatically added to changes that were already going on in people’s private and professional lives.
 Within the business context, merger and acquisition operations are transitions in themselves.
 There’s a thread that links all transitions together, both big and small, at work and in life: people’s need to feel listened to and to actively contribute to potential opportunities for future development.
+And when we talk about listening, we need to go way beyond the traditional pulse survey.

 In a recent HRC event, listening emerged as one of the key ways for businesses to manage change.